Pediatric Pathology Fellowship

-The Department of Pathology and Immunology at Washington University School of Medicine and St Louis Children’s Hospital offers a one-year fellowship in pediatric pathology.
+The Department of Pathology and Immunology at WashU Medicine and St. Louis Children’s Hospital offers a one-year fellowship in pediatric pathology.
 The fellowship is accredited by the ACGME and is designed to meet the needs of individuals interested in a career in either academic pathology or private practice.

 Our first pediatric pathology fellow entered the program in July 1995.
 Since then, the program has had 15 fellows, including six residents from our own residency training program and nine residents from residency programs throughout the United States.